rishabhpandey106/DeepIntelAI/README.md

 ✔ **Structured Output** – Ensures high-quality content generation.

 ## **Future Enhancements**
-- Web search integration
-- Custom knowledge base
 - Fine-tuned LLMs for domain-specific research
-- Speeding up the whole execution process
+- Speeding up the whole execution process (it is quite slow for now)